scale-it/algo-builder/README.md

         yarn run algob help

 1. Update the `algob.config.js` file.
 Make sure you have an access to a running Algorand node (`algod`).
 Check Algorand instructions how to install and run it.
-    * set correct host address, port and token (if you are using the devnet, then check algod.net and algob.token files in `node_data/PrimaryNode/`)
+    * set correct host address, port and token (if you are using the private-net, then check algod.net and algob.token files in `node_data/PrimaryNode/`)
     * you can define multiple networks.
     * update the account list (sample project uses a sample account which doesn't have any ALGO, for transaction executions you need to have an active account with ALGOs).
 See the comments in `algob.config.js` for more information.